Reddy-4/puresiip/README.md

-# AquaTrack — Setup Guide
+# Puresiip — Setup Guide

 This app runs on two free services:
 - **GitHub Pages** — hosts the app itself (the screens, buttons, design)